 The Police representatives indicated that the evidence set out in the appendices to the report gave as realistic assessment of crime figures in the night-time economy area and the town as a whole.
 There were very clear downward trends in crime numbers in the Cumulative Impact Area particularly in the 2.00 am to 4.00 am period which would be the time period most affected by the imposition of an EMRO.
 In the last financial year there had been 61 recorded crimes in this area that could potential be removed through an EMRO.
 In the same area, the overall level of violent crimes totalled 205 in the same period, 11% of the total for the whole of the town.
-This had reduced from a peak in 2008/09 when violent crime in the Cumulative Impact Area accounted for 20% of all such crime in Hartlepool.
-Violent crime as a whole accounted for 3% of all recorded crime in Hartlepool, so the figures were low.
-Of the 61 crime incidents in the Cumulative Impact Area that could potentially be removed, there was no assurance that these could/would not have happened earlier in the evening.
+This had reduced from a peak in 2008/09 when violent crime in the Cumulative Impact Area accounted for 3% of all such crime in Hartlepool.
+Violent crime as a whole accounted for 3% of all recorded crime in the Cumulative Impact Area that could potentially be removed, there was no assurance that these could/would not have happened earlier in the evening.